tomsWebConsulting/twcsl/v7.1/Element/Body/Body Background Image/README.md

 ## Example

-To make a particular page section transparent you might add something like the following to Page Settings > Advanced > Page Header Code Injection for the page.
+To make a particular page section transparent you might add something like the following to Page Settings > Advanced > Page Header Code Injection for the Page.

 ```html
 <style>